 Andrew Vicari built his career as a portrait painter of prominent figures.
 In 2001, he scooped a record $27 million after selling 125 paintings to Prince Khaled.
 Despite being a largely unknown name outside of the art world, his fortune is significant, with current estimations putting it at around $142 million.

 Jeff Koons is a 65-year-old American artist best known for works such as Bouquet of Tulips and Banality.
-Several of his pieces have drawn huge sums at auction over the years, most notably Balloon Dog (Orange), which sold at Christie's auction house for a massive $58.4 million, and Rabbit, which sold in 2019 for $91.1 million.
+Several of his pieces have drawn huge sums at auction over the years.
+Most notably Balloon Dog (Orange), which sold at Christie's auction house for a massive $58.4 million.
+Also Rabbit, which sold in 2019 for $91.1 million.
 He now ranks as one of the richest artists in the world with a net worth of $500 million.